-Other attempts to infuse human rights thinking into existing social movements include the International Human Rights Law Group's efforts to promote the implementation of the Convention on the Elimination of All Forms of Race Discrimination in the U.S. by assisting U.S. civil rights and social justice groups in integrating the language, techniques, and procedures of international human rights law in their efforts to combat racial discrimination.25 Amnesty International has focused attention on building a human rights culture in the U.S. since 1999 when, in cities across the country, it held hearings on the international human rights dimensions of police brutality.26 This led to the creation in 2002 of Amnesty USA's first full-scale domestic human rights program.
-"We've continued to hold public hearings because storytelling by the community is a very important," says Cosette Thompson, Amnesty International's western regional coordinator, pointing to hearings on racial profiling held in 2003 as the most recent such examples.27

-Outside of human rights education, one of the few advocacy organizations to focus on building a human rights culture is the Center for Economic and Social Rights (CESR).
-Beyond human rights education, the CESR has employed four additional strategies for building a human rights culture: (1) supporting emerging human rights movements by providing them with capacity building and linking them to UN mechanisms; (2) developing human rights-based advocacy models and policy proposals to effect social change and generate new methodologies for domestic human rights work; (3) building networks of groups working on human rights in the United States; and (4) developing U.S. human rights jurisprudence through legal submissions in courts, commissions, and tribunals, as well as broader analysis of U.S. legal accountability.28
+Other attempts to infuse human rights thinking into existing social movements include the International Human Rights Law Group's efforts to promote the implementation of the Convention on the Elimination of All Forms of Race Discrimination in the U.S. by assisting U.S. civil rights and social justice groups in integrating the language, techniques, and procedures of international human rights law in their efforts to combat racial discrimination.
+The Amnesty International has focused attention on building a human rights culture in the U.S. since 1999 when, in cities across the country, it held hearings on the international human rights dimensions of police brutality.
+This led to the creation in 2002 of Amnesty USA's first full-scale domestic human rights program.
+"We've continued to hold public hearings because storytelling by the community is a very important," says Cosette Thompson, Amnesty International's western regional coordinator, pointing to hearings on racial profiling held in 2003 as the most recent such examples.
+The state of the control of the c building a human rights culture: (1) supporting emerging human rights movements by providing them with capacity building and linking them to UN mechanisms; (2) developing human rights-based advocacy models and policy proposals to effect social change and generate new methodologies for domestic human rights work; (3) building networks of groups working on human rights in the United States; and (4) developing U.S. human rights jurisprudence through legal submissions in courts, commissions, and tribunals, as well as broader analysis of U.S. legal accountability.